Driving in Mexico: All you Need to Know

 What are the best car rentals in Mexico?

-Regardless of where you are renting your car, you will want to be aware of hidden costs and avoid any scams.
+Regardless of where you rent your car, you should be aware of hidden costs and avoid scams.
 In my detailed post about renting a car in Mexico, I list all the things you need to know about Mexican car rentals.

-Keep in mind also that dropping off the car from a place different from where you have picked it up will attract an extra cost, and normally quite high.
+Keep in mind that dropping off the car from a place other than where you picked it up will attract an extra cost, which is normally quite high.

 Tips and Practical information on driving in Mexico

-While driving in Mexico, or, more specific, driving in the Yucatan Peninsula you need to pay attention to the following things
+While driving in Mexico, or, more specifically, driving in the Yucatan Peninsula, you need to pay attention to the following things

 Watch out for topes